Australian regulator demands social media firms disclose anti-terrorism efforts | Technology

 An Australian regulator has sent legal letters to social media platforms from YouTube, X and Facebook to Telegram and Reddit, demanding they hand over information about their efforts to stamp out terrorism content.
 The e-Safety Commission said it was concerned the platforms were not doing enough to stop extremists from using live-streaming features, algorithms and recommendation systems to recruit users.

-She also said that second-ranked YouTube "has the power through their clever algorithms to spread propaganda broadly ... in a very overt way or a very subtle way that sends people down rabbit holes."
-Subjects considered terrorism ranged from responses to the wars in Ukraine and Gaza to violent conspiracy theories to "misogynistic tropes that spill over into real-world violence against women", she added.
+YouTube, ranked second for violent extremist content, "has the power through their clever algorithms to spread propaganda broadly ... in a very overt way or a very subtle way that sends people down rabbit holes," she added.
+Subjects considered terrorism ranged from responses to the wars in Ukraine and Gaza to violent conspiracy theories to "misogynistic tropes that spill over into real-world violence against women", Inman Grant said.

 The commission targeted Telegram and chat forum website Reddit for the first time in this round of legal letters which were sent on Monday.
-A white supremacist who killed 10 Black people in Buffalo, New York in 2022, has said the platform contributed to his radicalisation.
-Reddit, X and YouTube owner Alphabet were not immediately available for comment.
+A white supremacist who killed 10 Black people in Buffalo, New York in 2022, has said the platform contributed to his radicalisation, according to the commissioner.
+X and YouTube owner Alphabet were not immediately available for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)